opendistro-for-elasticsearch/alerting/README.md

 To debug code running in an actual server, run:

 ```
-./gradlew :alerting:integTest -Des.debug # to start a cluster and run integ tests
+./gradlew :alerting:integTest -Dcluster.debug # to start a cluster and run integ tests
 ```

 OR